Misawai/landing-page-v1/docs/README.md

 We accept PR from either NTU and non-NTU users.

 ### Code Convention
-If you have modified any Javascript file, please follow the Standard Js rules.
+If you have modified any Javascript file, please make sure you are following the Standard Js rules.